 The government-wide financial statements are designed to be corporate-like in that all governmental type and business-type activities are consolidated into columns that add to a total for the primary government transactions and consist of a statement of net position and a statement of activities.
 These statements should report all of the assets, liabilities, revenues, expenses, and gains and losses of the government.
 Both statements distinguish between the governmental and business-type activities of the primary government.
-The Office does not have any business-type activities.
 Fiduciary activities whose resources are not available to finance the government's program are excluded from government-wide statements.
 The Office does not have any fiduciary activities and therefore is unaffected by this financial report.

-All of the Office's basic services are included in the category of Governmental Activities that consists of general fund used for general operations and other financial uses.
+All of the Office's basic services are included in the category of Governmental Activities that consist of general fund used for general operations and other financial uses.